gazzamc/The-Expanse-RESTful-API/README.md

 and check that i got the appropriate response back.

 ### Manual Testing
+As I was building the website for the API I was able to extensively test it.
+Since I was connecting the my API with javascript and retrieving the data as an end-user would.
+I was able to find some bugs that I later patched and returned an appropriate responds code/message.

+#### Website
+On first load of the index page the results box is filled with the API's base urls resource.
+If I search for any of the endpoints I get back the appropriate JSON data.
+This also adds a ADD RECORD button to the bottom right of the results box (middle in smaller devices).

+#### API

 ### Automated Testing
 I did do some basic unit testing using pythons *unittest* and *nose* modules.